nebhead/PiFire/README.md

 # ![Dashboard](static/img/launcher-icon-1x.png) PiFire
-## Raspberry Pi Zero (2) W based Smoker Grill Controller using Python 3 and Flask/Gunicorn/nginx
+## Raspberry Pi Zero W based Smoker Grill Controller
-*Also uses Bootstrap 4 (http://getbootstrap.com/) w/jQuery and Popper support*

 ***Note:*** *This project is continuously evolving, and thus this readme will likely be improved over time, as I find the inspiration to make adjustments.
 That being said, I'm sure there will be many errors that I have overlooked or sections that I haven't updated.
 This project is something I've done for both fun and for self-education.
 If you decide to implement this project for yourself, and run into issues/challenges, feel free to submit an issue here on GitHub.
 However, I would highly encourage you to dig in and debug the issue as much as you can on your own for the sake of growing your own knowledge.
 Also, I have a very demanding day job, a family, and lots of barbeque to make - so please have patience with me.*